scottyschup/ruby-curriculum/w2d5/subject-and-let.md

 we use `let`. `let` works just like `subject`, but whereas `subject` is the focus of the test, `let` defines helper objects.
-Also, there can only be one `subject` (if you call it again, the subject is overriden), whereas you can define many helper objects through `let`.
+Also, there can only be one `subject` (if you call it again, the subject is overridden), whereas you can define many helper objects through `let`.

 ```ruby
 describe Robot do